andrewretherford/tic-tac-toe/README.md

 1. Read through and fulfill the listed requirements.
 1. You will create a new repo on your GitHub account for this project.
-1. Submit this project with an issue on this repo.

 ## Requirements